Oxford University: BA English Language & Literature 2:1

-North London Collegiate School: A Levels – History A*, French A*, Drams A
+North London Collegiate School: A-Levels – History A*, French A*, Drama A

-“We are delighted and so happy with all the help and hard work from Ros - a real inspiration for ines.”
-Mother of Ines.
+“We are delighted and so happy with all the help and hard work from Ros - a real inspiration for Ines.”
+Mother of Ines, September 2018

 "Rosalind and Gemma got on very well.
-I think they will remain friends hopefully - a great match on your part. " Mother of Gemma.
+I think they will remain friends hopefully - a great match on your part. " Mother of Gemma, January 2019